-- Most SES customer contracts follow this MSA-SO structure for which standard templates exist.
-Any negotiation of the terms and conditions of the MSA or SO are subject to commercial legal review. - Customer contract and order management follows predefined workflows which are embedded in a customer relationship management ('CRM') tool.
-Appropriate segregation of duties is ensured while individual workflow steps and tasks are subject to approval from the various sales, finance, legal operations, and service representatives. - Deal pricing for satellite capacity as well as for Network and Video products generally bases on approved rate cards which are linked to the product catalogue and solution configuration tool of CRM.
-Pricing deviations from approved rate card are governed by an approval matrix with internal hierarchy. - The Group's Credit & Collections policy defines the rules and principles related to customer credit risk management and cash collection and related revenue recognition as well as deposit and payments terms for a deal.
+Most SES customer contracts follow this MSA-SO structure for which standard templates exist.
+Any negotiation of the terms and conditions of the MSA or SO are subject to commercial legal review.

+Customer proposal, customer contract and order management follow predefined workflows which are embedded in a customer relationship management ('CRM') tool.
+Appropriate segregation of duties is ensured while individual workflow steps and tasks are subject to approval from the various sales, product, finance, legal operations, and service representatives.

+Deal pricing for satellite capacity as well as for other products and services sold by SES is generally based on approved rate cards (or quote generator) which are linked to the product catalogue and solution configuration tool of CRM.
+Pricing deviations from approved rate card are governed by an approval matrix with internal hierarchy (The "Deal Review Board").

+The Group's Credit & Collections policy defines the rules and principles related to customer credit risk management and cash collection and related revenue recognition as well as deposit and payments terms for a deal.